-1. Introduction: You will write your introduction in a specific way.
-Many of you were taught the inverted triangle intro, where you start general and finish with the specific thesis statement.
-I want you to learn a different approach that is often used in science.
+1. Introduction: I would like you to write your introduction in a specific way.
+Many of you were taught the inverted triangle intro, where you start general and focus in to the specific thesis statement in the last sentence.
+This style is almost never used in the professional or technical world.

-Start strong.
+Instead, I want you to start strong.
 Your very first sentence needs to convince me to read the paper.
 There should be no suspense, no "catching the reader's interest".
 There should be no bland, "Many factors are important in thinking about climate change" kind of openings, and no cute anecdotes.
 Please refer to the handout How to Write an Introduction.

-2. The paper must be a synthesis of information from many sources, not a series of summaries.
+2. The paper must by a synthesis of information from many sources, not a series of summaries.
 Organize the paper by ideas, not by individual authors.
 Do not just list each author and their arguments.
 Instead, group authors and sources with similar approaches and focus your discussion on the idea, not the authors.
 Here are two examples.